 Sure, I know that I’m not the only Star Wars fan who – when consistent “adulting” becomes hard – hits the bricks for an escape.
 However, they are toys and sometimes it’s hard to admit that your 10-year-old self still co-exists in a 42-year-old head.

 Mostly due to space issues and cost, my collection is very modest, populated mostly by recent Minifigures and Microfighters; these are easy projects which make my children happy in the moment but are easily moved to a shelf once the kids have moved on to the next big thing.

 However, there are those whose skill and patience and capacity are impressive.
 Most impressive.

-“I built Legos my entire childhood, back then it was all the pirate ships,” he said on a snowy Central Massachusetts afternoon, a Sunday made for Legos.
+“I built Legos my entire childhood, back then it was all the pirate ships,” he said on a snowy Central Massachusetts afternoon; a Sunday made for LEGO.
 “My older brother was very into the knight and castle Legos so that’s what introduced me to them.

 “I eventually grew out of playing with them when I became a teenager and put the hobby down for years,” echoing so many of us when we talk about childhood passions.

 “My wife bought me my first Star Wars set (an AT-ST) for our one year dating anniversary when I was 23, never knowing it would develop into the hobby it became,” he continued.
 “The intention was never to have a giant collection, but I had so much fun building that one set it brought back all the fond childhood memories.
 It became a ‘just one more’ situation where I’d buy another one, then another, until I needed to build an elaborate shelving system.

 “I only collect the Star Wars LEGOS now.”